Local government and First Nations relations

 The Declaration Act does not explicitly make changes to regulatory frameworks, operational decision-making, or consultation requirements.
 It does, however, require ministries to ensure statutory laws, including associated regulations and legislated orders, are consistent with the UN Declaration.

-As required under the Declaration Act, any changes to local government legislation would be made in consultation the Union of BC Municipalities, local governments, and Indigenous Peoples consistent with the distinctions-based approach.
+As required under the Declaration Act, any changes to local government legislation would be made in consultation and co-operation with Indigenous Peoples consistent with the distinctions-based approach.
 Local governments will also be engaged in this process.
-Other key partners such as businesses may be involved, as appropriate.
+Key partners such as businesses may be involved, as appropriate.

 Local governments should examine the UN Declaration and Declaration Act Action Plan to look for opportunities to implement changes locally – including policies, bylaws, and other initiatives - to advance reconciliation.
 Local governments may also find it useful to read the Interim Approach to Implementing the Requirements of Section 3 of the Declaration on the Rights of Indigenous Peoples Act which provides ministries with clear, transparent processes for how they are to work together with Indigenous Peoples in developing provincial laws, policies and practices.